LOADING

 Users: more than 800 million; had more than 138.9 million monthly unique U.S. visitors in May 2011.

 Facebook was originally introduced as a site to connect the students of Harvard University.
-Still, soon its rise led to the decline of several other social networking sites like Friendster and MySpace.
+Still, its rise soon led to the decline of several other social networking sites like Friendster and MySpace.
 In the computer world, ‘Friendster’ is recognized as the ‘granddaddy of social networks.’
 Today, Facebook is the most popular website in the world.
 In June 2011, Facebook recorded one trillion page views!
 Facebook allows you to create your profile.
-You can add other users as your friends, and you can join common-interest groups like ‘close friends,’ ‘family tree,’ ‘people from work,’ etc. You can upload photos and videos, you can chat with your friends, you can send private or public messages, you can write on somebody’s wall, or you can even poke.
+You can add other users as your friends and join common-interest groups like ‘close friends,’ ‘family tree,’ ‘people from work,’ etc. You can upload photos and videos, chat with friends, send private or public messages, write on somebody’s wall, or even poke.
 Your updated status promptly provides information on your whereabouts and actions.

 Twitter